 Local tour guides make 125 years of Big Steel come alive on tours.
 See how the steel industry played a major role in shaping not only the economy but also the culture and environment of the Monongahela Valley communities.

-Rivers of Steel National Heritage Area is operating tours of the Carrie Furnaces at the former U. S. Steel Homestead Works.
+Rivers of Steel National Heritage Area operates tours of the Carrie Blast Furnaces at the former U. S. Steel Homestead Works.
 Constructed in 1906, the blast furnaces stood at the heart of U.S. Steel's Homestead Works until 1979.
 At one time, the furnaces and the steelworkers who labored in them produced more than 1,000 tons of iron a day.
 Now, these 92-foot-tall structures stand as sentinels to Pittsburgh's steel heritage.
-Tours take visitors through the iron-making processs and includes the famous 45' x 35' "Deer Head" crafted entirely of materials found on the site.
+Tours take visitors through the iron-making process and includes the famous 45' x 35' "Deer Head" crafted entirely of materials found on the site.

-Reservations are strongly suggested.
+Reservations for the Carrie Blast Furnace Tours are strongly suggested.
 Walk-ups will be accepted based on availability; however, Rivers of Steel reserves the right to cancel and reschedule tours due to low enrollment.
 If you have a reservation for a cancelled tour, we will notify you of the cancellation at least 24 hours in advance and give you the option of rescheduling or you may request a refund.
 We regret the inconvenience.

-Carrie Furnaces tours make great gifts!
-Visit our webstore to purchase gift certificates for the 2013 season.
+Carrie Blast Furnace Tours make great gifts!
+Visit our webstore to purchase gift certificates for the 2014 season.

 Rivers of Steel is partnering with Lenzner Coach Lines to offer the The Babushkas and Hard Hats with Carrie Furnaces one day tour.
 This tour traces the experiences of the immigrants that poured into the region, from the heights of Mount Washington into the heart of the Monongahela Valley.
 This tour includes The Cookie Table and recipes that represent Pittsburgh's best ethnic food traditions.
-2013 tour dates (Saturdays): June 8, July 13, August 10, August 31, and October 19.
-Purchase tickets through Lenzner (online price $71.25).
-Please contact email@example.com or call 412.464.4020 ext.
-32 for additional information.
+2014 tour dates (Saturdays) to be determined.